 Speaking of that – there are two different ways to approach writing in English, which have very different uses of Tengwar.
 The first is writing English phonetically, based on how the words sound.
 Tolkien used it this way more often, when writing in his diary and for his own use.
 The upside of this is that we have lots of texts written this way, but the downside is that it’s based on his own dialect of English.
 If you don’t speak his dialect, then you’ll have to make changes to the script, and other people will have a harder time reading it.
 But when he wrote for others to see, like the inscription on The Lord of the Rings‘ title page, he wrote using a system based off of English orthography.
 This is what I recommend.
 Amongst English speakers, no matter how different our dialects, we still spell everything the same ways. (for the most part, anyways)

-And other than those two, Phonetic and Orthographic, there are also the Mode of Beleriand, which has vowels represented by Tengwar, and the Classical Mode, which has the vowels represented by Tehtar, which are marks added to Tengwar.
+And other than those two, Phonetic and Orthographic, there are also the Mode of Beleriand/Northern Variety, which has vowels represented by Tengwar, and the Classical Mode/General Use, which has the vowels represented by Tehtar, which are marks added to Tengwar.
 The writing on The Lord of the Rings‘ title page is using Tehtar, as well as the famous writing on the One Ring.
 This is usually what people want, because the tehtar are really pretty.
 But Tolkien did develop a system for writing English with the vowels in the Tengwar.
 He wrote several drafts of a letter that Aragorn sent Sam before cutting it from The Return of the King.
-Some versions were in Sindarin, some in English, some with the Mode of Beleriand, some with the Classical Mode.
+Some versions were in Sindarin, some in English, some with the Mode of Beleriand, some with the General Use mode.
 You can view these in Sauron Defeated, Part One, The Epilogue.
-Since it’s more famous, and people usually find it more aesthetically pleasing, I recommend using the Classical Mode.
+Since it’s more famous, and people usually find it more aesthetically pleasing, I recommend using the General Use mode.

 Now you know about the Tengwar, it’s time to choose the language.
 The Elven languages that Tolkien developed the most are Sindarin and Quenya.
 They are part of the same language family, but not mutually intelligible.
 Also, all translations not made by Tolkien are in Neo-Sindarin and Neo-Quenya.
 These are the languages expanded by fan theories and fan-made words.
 They are never made up from nothing – the theories and words are always based on something that Tolkien made.
 But unless you’re using a translation that Tolkien himself provided, the translation will be by necessity in some form of Neo-Elvish.